Inverse problem in the LaMET framework: Numerical exploration of the connection between Fourier and -reconstruction

+with spacelike $z^2,z'^2<0$ that force a Gaussian decay at a rate dictated by the proton radius, $r$.
+Here, we choose $r = 0.8$ fm for a practical application.

-Finally, we consider a third strategy, where we interpolate the lattice data until it becomes compatible with 0 around $\lambda = 8$, and then extrapolate to the large harmonics with the simple model $A \exp(- 0.12 \lambda)$ where $A$ is fitted for continuity.
-The coefficient $0.12$ corresponds to an exponential decay in $z$ of $r = 0.8$ fm for $P_z = 2$ GeV.
+Finally, we consider a third strategy of rigid parametric extrapolation, where we interpolate the lattice data up to $z = 0.94$ fm, or $\lambda \approx 10$, where the data have decayed to nearly 0 and the uncertainty starts to sharply increase.
+We extrapolate to the large harmonics with the simple model $A \exp(- 0.12 \lambda)$ where $A$ is fitted for continuity.
+Since we do not believe that our data allows us to reliably fit the coefficient of an exponential decay, we fix the coefficient $0.12$ to correspond to an exponential decay in $z$ of $r = 0.8$ fm for $P_z = 2$ GeV.

 The results are displayed in Figs.~\ref{fig:fig2} and \ref{fig:fig4}.
 Fig.~\ref{fig:fig2} shows that, in the range of interest ($x > 0.2$) for $P_z = 2$ GeV, the effect of the choice of kernel in $x$ matters significantly more than the choice of asymptotic exponential decay.
 In fact, the $x$-reconstructions share many similarities with those of Fig.~\ref{fig:fig1}, which used the same kernels in $x$, but for which no explicit constraint was enforced on the asymptotic tail behavior at all.
 In Fig.~\ref{fig:fig4}, the GPR reconstructions with Gaussian tails exhibit once more similar characteristics to those with or without an exponential tail constraint, provided they use the same kernel in $x$-space.
-On the other hand, the tail extrapolation obtained by the simple parametric exponential model as early as $\lambda = 8$ presents a substantially different reconstruction.
+On the other hand, the tail extrapolation obtained by the simple parametric exponential model beyond $\lambda = 10$ presents a sufficiently different reconstruction to have some regions in $x$ with 1-$\sigma$ tension.